 Initially, my message took Allan a little by surprise.
 He remembers reading the message and then going downstairs to speak to his mum about it as he had told her all about me throughout the past few months.
 They both said how difficult it must have been for me to tell him.
 Even though I had just dropped a massive bombshell on his lap, he was still thinking and putting my feelings first.

-At the time we lived forty miles apart and because I couldn’t drive we decided he would come to my house for our first ‘date’.
-This was the first time meeting each other and I remember asking if he wanted something to drink.
+At the time we lived forty miles apart and because I couldn’t drive we decided he would come to my house for our first time meeting in person.
+I remember asking if he wanted something to drink.
 He wanted a cup of tea, so being the lovely host that I am, I told him he would have to make it himself because I wasn’t physically able to.
-That’s when the “caring” role began and has never stopped.
-He has been making his own tea, not to mention all drinks and meals for us both ever seen.
-Haha.

 Do I regret not being upfront about my disability on Myspace?
 Honestly, no, I don’t.